-Creating wills, trusts and powers of attorneys requires an answer to the “whom do you trust” question.
+Creating wills, trusts, and powers of attorneys require an answer to the “who do you trust” question.
 These documents require the selection of a fiduciary, a person who is entrusted with powers to make decisions that would otherwise be reserved to the individual.
 In a power of attorney, the fiduciary is called an agent.
 The person giving the power to the agent is called the principal.
-The agent h as a duty to be loyal to the principal.
-The agent must preserve and protect the principal’s assts.
+The agent has a duty to be loyal to the principal.
+The agent must preserve and protect the principal’s assets.

 For the average healthy adult, the power of attorney document is important should there be disabling illness or incapacity.
-For the healthy middle-aged adult, the possibility of illness or injury is far greater than the chance of dying at any given time.
+For healthy middle-aged adults, the possibility of illness or injury is far greater than the chance of dying at any given time.

 Why would you want to name an agent to act on your behalf before you are ill or otherwise incapacitated?
 You name an agent now so that there is a smooth transition at the time you are unable to make decisions for yourself.

 The alternative to the standard durable power of attorney is for an agent to first prove that the principal is incapacitated before the agent can act.
 To do so, the power of attorney must have first set out a standard by which the agent obtains authority.
 This is called a “springing” power of attorney.

 The springing power has fallen out of favor because it is difficult to use.
 Before the agent can act, there must be proof that the principal is disabled.
 This standard is typically a written certification of incapacity by a medical professional.
 The standard must be carefully written; separating physical disability from mental disabilities and considering psychological impairment differently from cognitive impairment.
 With all these considerations it is difficult for a medical professional to certify incapacity.
 And then it gets more complicated.